gzip has been around for quite some time,

-Any client that makes requests to your deployment needs to define the Accept-Encoding header to opt into compression.
-Many clients (browsers like Chrome, Firefox and Safari) already do this out of the box.
-If you're making a request from another type of client make sure you use the
+Any client that sends a request to your deployment needs to define the Accept-Encoding header to opt into compression.
+Many clients (e.g., browsers like Chrome, Firefox, and Safari) already do this out of the box.
+If you're requesting another type of client, make sure you use the

 Accept-Encoding header to take advantage of compression.

-As an example, this is how you ask the Vercel Edge Network to compress using Brotli:
+This is how you ask the Vercel Edge Network to compress using brotli:

 Assuming that the program requests deployment resources with the appropriate